DEFRA/gwa-notification-sender/README.md

 ## Functions

-The app is made up of a number of functions, each function is explained in more detail in its' own README:
+The app is made up of a number of functions, working as a unit processing contact data into messages.
+The process is initiated when a file is uploaded to a container that the `ContactListBlobTrigger` function triggers on.
+Data is then processed by `ContactListBatchQueueTrigger` before being processed by `MessageToSendQueueTrigger`.

+Each function is explained in more detail in its' own README:

 * [ContactListBatchQueueTrigger](ContactListBatchQueueTrigger/README.md)
 * [ContactListBlobTrigger](ContactListBlobTrigger/README.md)
 * [MessageToSendQueueTrigger](MessageToSendQueueTrigger/README.md)

-## Development
+## Function Development

 The best place to start for an overall view of how JavaScript Functions work in Azure is the